Skip to content Skip to footer

 You will receive a Certificate of Baptism on the day of your child’s baptism.
 Your child’s permanent record of Baptism will always be kept here at Holy Family.
 Before your child enters Catholic School, Religious Education, confirmation, marriage, religious life or ordination, they will be asked for an updated copy of their Baptismal Certificate.
 It will always be issued from this parish.
 Don’t hesitate to contact us for these copies as needed.

-Thank You Thank you for welcoming Christ into your child’s life.
+Thank you for welcoming Christ into your child’s life.
 May God bless you in your role as a parent, raising and caring for your child.
 Remember that you are the first teachers they will encounter.
 They will learn many things from you and others throughout their lives, but none as important as lessons of faith.
 As you live your Christian life so will your children.
 Please take the opportunities presented to you here at Holy Family to deepen your own faith and in turn the faith